Troubleshooting Boat Gauges, Instruments And Meters

 - For mechanically activated gauges, check capillary tubes for any signs of rubbing or chafing and ensure that tubing is secure.

-Any number of things can cause your boat's engine temperature to spike.
-Here's what to do when things start to heat up
+A number of things can cause your boat's engine temperature to spike.
+Here's what to do

 Trust your senses and listen to what your boat's telling you before it's too late